cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 underlying Linux kernel support is missing.

-By default, Helm sets ``kubeProxyReplacement=probe``, which automatically disable a subset of the features to implement the kube-proxy replacement instead of bailing out if the kernel support is missing.
+By default, Helm sets ``kubeProxyReplacement=probe``, which automatically disables a subset of the features to implement the kube-proxy replacement instead of bailing out if the kernel support is missing.
 This makes the assumption that Cilium's eBPF kube-proxy replacement would co-exist with kube-proxy on the system to optimize Kubernetes services.
 Given we've used kubeadm to explicitly deploy